TypeStrong/grunt-ts/README.md

 ### Transforms

-Objective : To allow easier code refactoring by taking the relative path maintainance burden off the developer.
+Objective : To allow easier code refactoring by taking the relative path maintenance burden off the developer.
 If the paths to the files changes `grunt-ts` will regenerate the relevant sections.

 Transforms begin with a three-slash comment `///` and are prefixed with `ts:`